 Make sure you have an inventory of everything that you put on the storage unit.
-You can make one while boxing and labelling your equipment, as well as when placing things in your storage unit.
+You can make one while boxing and labeling your equipment, as well as when placing things in your storage unit.
 This can be helpful when categorizing your items based on weight.

-This way, you can also monitor the items you take out or add in.
+This way, you can also monitor the items you take out or add-in.
 It may be a tedious habit but knowing you have all your equipment on a checklist after the renting period can be a relief.

 Have it ensured